-The Film Directing Program is interested in your sense of storytelling and will consider both students in the beginning stages of filmmaking as well as more experienced directors.
+The Film Directing Program is interested in your sense of storytelling and will consider students both in the beginning stages of filmmaking as well as more experienced directors.
 Please understand that we are not concerned with your technical skills.
 We would rather see a piece on a DVD with low production values that tells a strong story well, than an expensive 16mm production that does not.
-Submit a portfolio containing a VHS, DVD, Blu Ray or Mini-DV including the following three items:
+Submit a portfolio containing a DVD, Blu Ray, VHS or Mini-DV including the following three items:

 - A film or video of dramatic narrative work or an excerpt from a piece you have directed.
 Please limit the piece to five minutes; if your work is longer than this, excerpt the section you would most like us to see.
-Submissions should NOT take the form of movie trailers, compilations, nor a show reel of excerpts.
+Submissions should NOT take the form of movie trailers, compilations, or show reels.

 - Your telling of a true story based on a personal experience particularly important to you.
 Please do not “perform” the emotions of the event.
 Emphasis is on the content of the story.
-Simply videotape yourself telling your story.
-Do not script the work, but be aware that the tape will not be reviewed past two minutes.
+Simply record yourself telling your story on-camera.
+Do not script the work, but be aware that the recording will not be reviewed past two minutes.
 Think carefully about your story before you tell it.

 Submit one of the following pieces: